Aaryan-Ajith-Dev/Pollert-KatyYouthHacks/README.md

 ### Search bar

-On writing your city name, the corresponding AQI data of your city is shown just below the search bar.
+On writing your city name, the corresponding AQI data of your city is shown just below the search bar.<br>
 Based on that, you can visit the levels tab of our home page, & then click on a particular level based on your AQI

 ### Levels

-Clicking on any of the 6 levels takes you to a separate web page wherein you are shown recommended actions to take at that level.
+Clicking on any of the 6 levels takes you to a separate web page wherein you are shown recommended actions to take at that level.<br>
-Clicking on Recommended actions gives way for the “Health impact” info using a clean & satisfying animation.
+Clicking on Recommended actions gives way to the “Health impact” info using a clean & satisfying animation.

+### Donations using Razorpay

+You would be able to make donations that help support our mission of reducing air pollution.<br>
+We would use the payments to plant more trees in your name & remove ocean waste using the donated money.<br>
+The donations are collected in a seamless manner using the Razorpay API

 ## Contributors